adamromero/spritepacker/README.md

 spritepacker
 ============

 Using CImg and boost/filesystem to pack images in a directory.
-Images are packed using a rectangle packing algorithm.
+Images are packed using a bin packing algorithm.